ScholarPack/cookie-manager/README.md

 Wraps [itsdangerous](https://github.com/pallets/itsdangerous) for the signing and verification (but this could change in the future).

 Specifically, this handles:
-- Managing multiple different cookies - one for every environment
+- Managing multiple different cookies - one for every environment or paired service
 - Error correction around sign/verify commands

 This package is designed to sign and verify cookies - either ingoing or outgoing.
 These cookies are not encrypted,